Earmyas-Measho/termina-voice-support-for-windows/research-data/README.md

 ---

 **Note**: This dataset has been mathematically verified to ensure 100% consistency across all files.
 All calculations have been triple-checked for accuracy and reproducibility.

+**Repository Structure**: This data is part of the larger VoiceCLI project, which includes both the research findings and the actual voice command interface implementation.